Postal Life Insurance (PLI)

 What are the Features of Postal Life Insurance?

-Here is a list of key features of a Postal Life Insurance scheme that make it a safe insurance option:
+Here is a list of key features of a Post office Life Insurance scheme that make it a safe insurance option:

-• Nomination and nominee change: You can nominate a beneficiary and change the nominee at any point during the policy term.
+• Nomination and nominee change: You can nominate a beneficiary and change the nominee at any point during the policy term under your Life Insurance Policy Post Office.

-• Free policy transfer: Move your PLI policy from one postal circle to any other in India without any transfer fee.
+• Free policy transfer: Move your PLI Scheme Post Office policy from one postal circle to any other in India without any transfer fee.

-• Revival of lapsed policy: A policy can be revived even after it lapses — subject to rules based on duration of non-payment.
+• Revival of lapsed policy: A policy can be revived even after it lapses — subject to rules based on the duration of non-payment.
+This feature adds value to the overall Post PLI Scheme.

-• Duplicate policy bond: Lost or damaged policy documents can be replaced at any post office.
+• Duplicate policy bond: Lost or damaged policy documents can be replaced at any post office, making Life Insurance with the Post Office more convenient for policyholders.

-• Online feasibility: With PLI online services, policyholders can register, pay premiums, and check the status of their PLI policy through the IPPB app or the PLI portal.
+• Online feasibility: With PLI Online and Postal Life Insurance Online services, policyholders can register, pay premiums, and check the status of their Post Office Life Insurance Policy through the IPPB app or the PLI portal.

 Who is Eligible to Buy Postal Life Insurance?